 A worker goes to an osteopathic physician's office to be treated for back pain.
-The physician performs all components of an E/M visit (history, exam, and medical decision -making).
-Based on his findings the physician then advises the worker that the osteopathic manipulation (OMT) is a therapeutic option for treatment for the condition.
-The physician obtains verbal consent, determines the appropriate technique for the worker and performs other pre-service work (e.g., cursory history and palpatory examination).
+The physician performs an E/M visit, including a multi-system examination, reviewing the patient's prior records and counseling the patient on the importance of appropriate lifting techniques for when they return to work.
+Based on their findings the physician then advises the worker that osteopathic manipulative treatment (OMT) is a therapeutic option for treatment of the condition.

-The physician then performs the manipulation, discusses side effects, self-care and follow up with the worker, and completes the other necessary post-service work.
+The physician obtains verbal consent, determines the appropriate technique for the worker and performs other pre-service work (e.g., cursory history, palpatory examination, discusses side effects).
+The physician then performs the manipulation, discusses self-care and follow up with the worker, and completes the other necessary post-service work.